eclipse-vertx/vert.x/new/core_manual_js.md

     server.requestHandler(routeMatcher).listen(8080, 'localhost');

-Corresponding methods exist for each HTTP method - get, post, put, delete, head, etc.
+Corresponding methods exist for each HTTP method - `get`, `post`, `put`, `delete`, `head`, `options`, `trace`, `connect` and `patch`.

+There's also an `all` method which applies the match to any HTTP request method.

 The handler specified to the method is just a normal HTTP server request handler, the same as you would supply to the `requestHandler` method of the HTTP server.

+You can provide as many matches as you like and they are evaulated in the order you added them, the first matching one will receive the request.

+A request is sent to at most one handler.

 ## Extracting parameters from the path